2021 Recital Series

 Music.
 It is the one common theme that every culture, over the entire span of time, enjoys and participates in.
 From our earliest ancestors, to Arctic Eskimos, to Amazonian tribes, from Afghanistan to Zimbabwe, all people sing, listen or play music.
 We use music to wake our astronauts in the deepest reaches of space.
 We listen and sing by ourselves in our cars or showers and together as communities.
 It is said to calm the most savage of beasts.

-Fill your soul with music and stay for a light lunch.
+Fill your soul with music.

 Come.
 Listen.
 Be Inspired.